dvrs-brad/pagespeed-score-python/performance/README.md

 Example Company Name,https://example.com
 Example Company Name,https://example.com
 ```
+### Edit sitePerformance.py
-Include the path of this file to the script.
+Include the path to your list of websites.
 ```
 # File containing a list of websites to audit
 readPath = "/path/to/your/file/example-list.txt"